 - 1/4 tsp salt

-- Mix the flour and water in a glass container and leave it somewhere warm to ferment for 24 hours.
-It won’t take long to become active.
+- Mix the flour and water in a glass container and leave it somewhere warm to ferment for 12-24 hours.
+Buckwheat is very quick to catch a sourdough starter, so it won’t take long before it starts to bubble.

-- Preheat a cast iron, or non-stick pan until it is hot.
+- Preheat a cast iron pan or non-stick pan on medium until it is hot.

 - Ladle on a small amount of batter.
-It should be thin enough to spread into a thin layer.
-You don’t want it too thin as you won’t be able to flip it.
+It should be liquidy enough to spread into a thin layer right away.
+However, you don’t want it too thin or it will be difficult to flip.

-- Once it has started to bubble and dry out in the middle, flip the crêpe over and allow to cook for another few minutes.
+- Once it has started to bubble and the middle of the crepe has begun to dry out, flip the crepe over and allow to cook for another minute on the other side.

 - Fill and serve immediately.

-- Traditional crêpe pans are flat cast-iron circles with a long spatula.
-I just used my cast-iron frying pan and regular spatula, which worked for this recipe.
+- Traditional crêpe pans are flat cast-iron circles with a long spatula (affiliate links.)
+I just used my cast-iron frying pan and regular spatula, which worked with this recipe.

-- Light buckwheat flour is nice for crêpes, however, dark buckwheat flour will give your crepes a beautiful purplish shade and an earthy flavour.
+- Light buckwheat flour is nice for crepes (like in my photographs.)
+However, dark buckwheat flour will give your crepes a beautiful purplish shade and an earthy flavour.

 - Traditional fillings for buckwheat include: cheese, bacon, sausages and scrambled eggs.
 Sweet fillings are also nice.
 Try chocolate spread with fresh fruit and cultured whipping cream.

-Keywords: dinner, dessert, traditional, galettes, gluten free, sarrasin
+Keywords: dinner, dessert, traditional, galettes, gluten free, sarrasin, Brittany, summer, spring